HugeGraph-AI

 Programmatic Construction

-Build knowledge graphs with code using the KgBuilder
+Build knowledge graphs with code using the KgBuilder class:

 from hugegraph_llm.models.llms.init_llm import LLMs